minddust/bootstrap-progressbar/README.md

 ## Usage Extended

 You can now trigger progressbar as much as you want.
 Just change your `data` attribute and trigger `.progressbar()` again.
+All settings made before will be kept.
 Please have a look at the demo page for a working example.

 ## Customization